 Is there anything more relaxing than a soak in the tub?
-Maybe an uninterrupted soak in the tub.
+Maybe an uninterrupted soak in the tub with soothing bath bombs recipe.
 Ahhhh…

-Bath bombs are an easy gift to make to either keep on hand for yourself or give to friends, teachers… anyone who needs a little R&R. Making them seems complicated, and when I tell people I make my own they are always a little shocked.
+Fizzy Bath bombs are an easy gift to make to either keep on hand for yourself or give to friends, teachers… anyone who needs a little R&R. (Don’t miss the printable bath bombs gift tags below.)
+Making them seems complicated, and when I tell people I make my own they are always a little shocked.
 But I promise, they are easier than baking cupcakes.
 (Those I can mess up!)

 Not only are they very useful, they are really pretty packaged up in a simple mason jar with a bow.
 And, of course, I had to go and make some free printable tags to make gift giving simple.

 There are tons of DIY Bath Bombs recipes online.
 After some trial and error, I ended up making up my own bath bombs recipe.

 DIY Bath Bomb Ingredients:

 - 2 Teaspoons Essential Oil (I used peppermint, lavender would also be nice)**